 Ginkgo Petrified Forest Interpretive Center

-But the visitor center is where guests see and feel petrified wood.
-One can also learn about the history of the petrified forest and see the mighty Columbia River.
-The wealth of tree species here is the most diverse petrified forest in North America.
+The visitor center is the place where guests see and feel petrified wood.
+Moreover, one can also learn about the history of the Petrified Forest and view the mighty Columbia River.
+The wealth of tree species here is North America’s most diverse petrified forest.

 See more trip photos here.